 I finished my degree in Middle Childhood Education and was exploring options for the next chapter in my life.
 I thought God was finished with me at Good Works but I kept getting thoughts of Athens and was curious about this ever-growing community of hope.
 I joined AmeriCorps*VISTA with the hopes that this could be my ticket out of Ohio, a place where I was born and raised.
 A day before graduation I felt God calling me back to this rural community and I am thankful I had the sense to listen.

+A big change coming in the next year is marriage.
+I am currently engaged to staff member Jimmy Blackwell and we plan to get married this December.
 I also enjoy mentoring teen girls, hanging out at the movies and drinking lots of coffee!
 Recently, I have discovered the loving work of Mr. Fred Rogers as an inspiration for my life and would like to leave you with one of my favorite Mr. Rogers quotes:

 “As human beings, our job in life is to help people realize how rare and valuable each one of us really is, that each of us has something that no one else has–or ever will have–something inside that is unique to all time.
 It’s our job to encourage each other to discover that uniqueness and to provide ways of developing its expression.”